 15. Luhring Augustine

 Just as many gallerists moved shop from SoHo to Chelsea in the 90s, a new trend towards Bushwick seems to be emerging among galleries today.
-Luhring Augustine is among the most prominent galleries to open up shop in the neighboring borough.
+Luhring Augustine is among the most prominent galleries to open up shop in the Brooklyn borough.

 531 West 24th Street